 A Mental Health Hotline to Help Nurses

-People — even robust and resilient healthcare providers like nurses — have different coping capacities.
-A case that lingers in mind to distress one nurse may not upset another nurse at all.
+People—even robust and resilient healthcare providers like nurses—have different coping capacities.
+A case that lingers in mind to distress one nurse may not upset another at all.
 This may seem illogical and can sometimes cause anger and resentment, especially when a nurse does not feel understood.

-Therefore, addressing mental health for nurses is urgent and also involves teaching nurses how to cope effectively with post-traumatic stress disorder (PTSD).
-Taking care of your mental health is not only good for you but also enables you to give your patients optimal care.
+Addressing mental health for nurses is urgent, and it also involves learning to cope effectively with post-traumatic stress disorder (PTSD).
+Taking care of your mental health is not only good for you, it also enables you to give your patients optimal care.

 When to Seek Help

 Signs of poor mental health can go unnoticed until they progress.
-It can also become a routine to assume the impacts of trauma and stress as you continuously fill extra shifts and connect and care for patients.
-Be aware of the signs, don’t be afraid to reach out, and don’t let symptoms of stress or trauma reach dangerous levels.
+It can also become routine to absorb the impacts of trauma and stress as you continuously fill extra shifts and care for patients.
+Be aware of the signs, don’t be afraid to reach out, and don’t let symptoms of stress or trauma build to a point where they’re hard to manage.

-Self-care is essential, so you should check in with yourself regularly.
-Understand symptoms of mental exhaustion and be aware of how you feel during difficult shifts.
-Know that seeking mental help demonstrates self-love and strength, not weakness.
-Here are some signs that it’s time to reach out for help.
+Self-care is essential, so check in with yourself regularly.
+Understand the symptoms of mental exhaustion and be aware of how you feel during difficult shifts.
+Seeking help demonstrates strength, not weakness.
+Here are some signs that it may be time to reach out.

 Sleeping Too Much

 Sleeping longer than usual to recover from an unusually long and demanding workday is normal.
 Sleeping more than necessary most of the time is not.
-Additionally, you may always feel fatigued or find it difficult to sleep because of a lack of recovery time.
+You may also always feel fatigued or find it difficult to sleep because of a lack of recovery time.

 Symptoms of Depression or Anxiety

 You may notice increasing and persistent feelings of sadness, worthlessness, hopelessness, anger, or irritability.
-You may feel like things never go right and seldom be happy.
-Anger and irritability are also prevalent symptoms.
-You may lose patience over things that you used to take in stride.
-You may also feel like lashing out at the slightest provocation — and feel guilty about it.
+You may feel like things never go right and seldom feel happy.
+You may lose patience over things you used to take in stride, or feel like lashing out at the slightest provocation—and then feel guilty about it.

 Anxiety may exist on its own or be a sign of depression.
 You may dread the future, worrying about what bad thing is going to happen next.